 NIGMS supports R15 grants through the funding opportunity announcement (FOA) "AREA for Undergraduate-Focused Institutions" (PAR-18-714), for research in scientific areas related to its mission.
 With an emphasis on providing biomedical research experiences primarily for undergraduate students, this FOA maintains the goals of NIH's Parent AREA Program.

-An applicant investigator must not be the principal investigator of any active NIH research grant (including an AREA grant) at the time an AREA grant award is made.
-Also, a principal investigator may not submit an application to NIH for a research project grant for essentially the same project proposed in a pending AREA application.
-Principal investigators are expected to conduct the majority of their research at their own institutions, although limited access to special facilities or equipment at another institution is permitted.
-Principal investigators may not be awarded more than one AREA grant at a time.
+Eligible applicants may request support for up to a total of $300,000 in direct costs (plus applicable indirect costs) for up to 3 years.
+To be eligible, investigators (1) must have a primary faculty appointment at an AREA-eligible institution, and (2) cannot be the PI of any active NIH research grant at the time of award.
+PIs are expected to conduct the majority of their research at their own institutions, although limited access to special facilities or equipment at another institution is permitted.
+PIs may not receive more than one AREA grant at a time.